Syria. Rising Geopolitical Risk, Humanitarian Crisis

 explains “Assad’s slaughter of civilians has also created millions of refugees, straining Syria’s immediate neighbors and destabilizing the European Union.
 Just as Obama found it difficult to ignore Assad’s slaughter, so will Trump.
 And if he wants to succeed where Obama failed, he will need to get tough with Putin.
 If he does not, then he may face a situation in which Assad’s atrocities continue to attract the extremist response that Trump says is his first priority to subdue”.

-The solution must come from an agreement between the US and Russia, by which regime change does not become a worse outcome, but a peaceful solution with security at the top of the agenda and the fight against ISIS as second factor.
+The solution must come from an agreement between the US and Russia, by which regime change does not become a worse outcome, but a peaceful solution with security at the top of the agenda and the fight against ISIS as the second factor.
 A humanitarian agreement with Russia and China must ensure that the Alawites and Sunnis can find common ground even if the country is divided into two parts.

 There are many risks from an action in Syria.
 The diplomatic efforts to put together a joint solution are extremely complicated.
 But the risk of inaction is unacceptable.